OpenGPTX/spark-history-server-controller/README.md

 4. You can also adjust the `SparkHistoryServer` and the controller reconciles it accordingly.

-5. Ensure everything gets cleaned up after deleting the CR: `kubectl delete SparkHistoryServer sparkhistoryserver`.
+5. Ensure everything gets cleaned up after deleting the CR: `kubectl delete SparkHistoryServer sparkhistoryserver`

 ## Build Dockerimage with new official version